willpuckett/ehrbl/README.md

 Using a variant that should probably be referred to as _Befuddle_, scoring a whispy 636.1 "total word effort" on [cyanophage](https://cyanophage.github.io/playground.html?layout=bfdl%2F%3Bpouyjcstrx-naihqvwgm%5C%3Dk%2C.%27ze&mode=ergo&lan=english);
 it's buttery-er than any other (posted) layout.
-The Y-punctuation cluster interaction is it's greatest shortcoming, but it seems to be the least of all evils.
+The Y-punctuation cluster interaction is its greatest shortcoming, but it seems to be the least of all evils.

 ![cyanophage stats](.images/cyanophage.png)